Internet of Things and Blockchain: the engines behind Web3

 Sensors/Devices

-Think of the IoT as a ‘virtual’ organism.
+We can represent the meaning of IoT using the image of a ‘virtual’ organism.
 The 5 senses act as sensors for the system, monitoring the environment: they send sensations (physical phenomena) through the nervous system (the communication protocol) to reach the brain (the cloud).
 Here, the information is recorded in memory (storage) and processed (computing) to find solutions.
 These will then be translated into commands to be sent to other nerve centres (actuators) that will direct them to the limbs (targets), to change the conditions of the environment surrounding the organism.

 Communication protocols (connectivity layer)